University of Maryland in Baltimore, Maryland — The American Northeast (Mid-Atlantic)

 Davidge Hall, constructed in 1812, is named for the first dean of the University of Maryland School of Medicine, Dr. John B. Davidge.
 Noted for its unique classical appearance, it is the oldest building in the country used continuously for medical education.
 The Medical School, established in 1807 by the Maryland General Assembly was the fifth to be founded in the United States.
 Following mergers with Baltimore Medical College, 1913, and College of Physicians and Surgeons, 1915, the school became part of the State University System in 1920.

 Topics and series.
-This historical marker is listed in these topic lists: Architecture • Education • Science & Medicine.
-In addition, it is included in the National Historic Landmarks series list.
+This historical marker is listed in these topic lists: Education • Notable Buildings • Science & Medicine.
+In addition, it is included in the Maryland Historical Trust, and the National Historic Landmarks series lists.
 A significant historical year for this entry is 1812.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Inner Harbor Lofts (within shouting distance of this marker); Baltimore Infirmary (within shouting distance of this marker); The Classic Building (about 600 feet away, measured in a direct line); Baltimore Arts Tower (about 600 feet away); James McHenry, M.D. (about 700 feet away); A Beloved General (about 700 feet away); Bernard von Kapff (about 700 feet away); Local Hero, National Leader (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: A different marker also named Davidge Hall (a few steps from this marker); Baltimore is the birthplace of the dental profession and dental education. (within shouting distance of this marker); Inner Harbor Lofts (within shouting distance of this marker); Baltimore Infirmary (about 300 feet away, measured in a direct line); The Classic Building (about 600 feet away); Baltimore Arts Tower (about 600 feet away); James McHenry, M.D. (about 700 feet away); A Beloved General (about 700 feet away).
 Touch for a list and map of all markers in Baltimore.

 via NPS, unknown